-And David put his hand in his bag and took out a stone and slung it and struck the Philistine on his forehead.
-The stone sank into his forehead, and he fell on his face to the earth.
+Then David put his hand in his bag and took out a stone; and he slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face to the earth.
 So David prevailed over the Philistine with a sling and a stone.
 Samuel 17:49-50 NKJV

 2. Typically when we think about March Madness, we’re not thinking about the music, but Pitt’s band showed us not only how important a fight song can be, but more importantly how to live out the Golden Rule.
 Pitt’s band heard Weber State’s band would be unable to attend their game—Weber would be without anyone to musically cheer them on.
 Knowing the importance of a band and a fight song for moral support, Pitt’s band stayed in town after their own team was defeated earlier in the day to play for Weber State.
 Not only did they stay, but they ditched their own outfits for Weber State spirit wear, learned, and played Weber State’s fight song as enthusiastically as if it were their own.
 The Pitt band could have gone home.
 They could have been bitter about their loss.
 They could have shown zero interest in learning another random team’s song.
 But instead they exhibited how beautiful it is to love your neighbor as yourself.
 This class act was a reminder to all of us to do unto others, and that is beautiful music to everyone’s ears.

 And Jesus answered them, “Whoever has two tunics is to share with him who has none, and whoever has food is to do likewise.”
 Luke 3:11